 towns had been dragooned into the masquerade.

-There was no limit to the wonders that Potemkin
+limit to the wonders that Potemkin

 provided for her.
 A whole army paraded befoe her at Poltava,

 re-enacting a battle won by Peter the Great on that very spot.

 Kherson a new fortress towered over a harbor

 crammed with men-o'-war, their guns powerful and menacing.

 Catherine turned for home, completely satisfied with what she had seen